barnabysd/vetmedinfrontend/README.md

 A static site builder framework called Gatsby parses this feed server-side using graphql queries and generates the React.js website pulled from a git repository.

-The build is triggered on a service called Gatsby Cloud by sending a POST request to a link with the correct access header (available from the Gatsby Cloud CMS):
+A build can be triggered on a service called Gatsby Cloud by sending a POST request to a link with the correct access header (available from the Gatsby Cloud CMS):

 If it's a development build a preview url is then available once it has built in their CMS interface.
 It can also be triggered by a git commit to an open pull request - Please see Gatsby Cloud docs for detailed information.